sczyh30/vertx-kue/docs/en/vertx-kue-features-en.md

 ```

 Then we could call `kue.createJob()` to create a job, with a specific job type and arbitrary job data.
-After that, e could save a `Job` into Redis backend with a default priority level of "normal" using `Job#save` method.
+After that, we could save a `Job` into Redis backend with a default priority level of "normal" using `Job#save` method.
 The `save` method is a `Future` based asynchronous method so we could attach a `Handler` on it and once the save operation is successful or failed,
 the logic in attached `Handler` will be called.